Kunitachi District

 “What about food?”

 “Your basic American-type store is two blocks past the plaza.
-But there’s this sharp little market just down the street behind the station.
-Yamazaki—that’s the guy who runs the place—he’s a good man.
+But there’s this sharp little market down the street behind the station.
+Yamazaki—the guy who runs the place—he’s a good man.
 But leave him alone about the church.
-Seems every missionary coming through for about the last ten years has tried to dunk him.”
+Every missionary coming through for about the last ten years has tried to dunk him.”

 “No problem.”